 - Chemical Engineering > (ChE) prepares students for the chemical and petroleum industry through instruction in advanced chemistry, process control, and system dynamics.

 - Civil Engineering > (CE) provides a full range of instruction including construction materials and management, geotechnical, transportation, environmental and structural engineering along with design of infrastructure.

 - Computer Engineering > (CPE) prepares students for careers as computer professionals, emphasizing both the hardware and software aspects of computer engineering.

 - Computer Science > offers a full range of courses in both theory and application, with emphasis on programming languages, software design and engineering, and systems programming.

-- Electrical Engineering > (EE) prepares students to work in areas of production design and manufacturing, systems integration, plant operations, field support and engineering sales.
+- Electrical Engineering > (EE) prepares students for careers in production design and manufacturing, systems integration, plant operations, field support and engineering sales.
 Power systems are the hallmark of the program with emphasis on all phases of power generation and distribution.

 - Mechanical Engineering > (ME) focuses on thermal-fluid science and solid mechanics and the design of systems.
 Manufacturing is covered in depth as an area of specialty.